IM (1998 – aged 12 years and 5 months); GM (2002 – aged 15 years 11 months).

 Rating and Ranking:

-Gashimov's final classical rating is 2737, and was unrated in rapid and blitz chess.
+Gashimov's final standard rating was 2737 and at the time of his death, was rated number 20 in the world.
+He was unrated in rapid and blitz chess as he withdrew from competitive chess before the recent reintroduction by FIDE of ratings for the rapid forms of the game.
 His highest rating was achieved in January 2012 when he reached 2761 and was ranked number 10, while his peak rank was number 6 in the world in November 2009 when he was rated 2758.

-Gashimov’s elder brother - and manager - is Sarkhan Gashimov.
+Gashimov's elder brother and manager was Sarkhan Gashimov.

 Sources and footnotes: